OpenNebula/docs/source/deployment/references/one_scalability.rst

     server opennebula2 10.134.236.11:2633 check
     server opennebula3 10.134.236.12:2633 check

-Server entries must be modified and the stats section is optional.
+Server entries must be modified, and the stats section is optional.

 Optionally, a second load balancer can be added on another server, and an active-passive redundancy protocol, like VRRP, can be set between both load balancer nodes for high availability.